aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] UH-PI1
 >
-> `tinymorph` interface must include multilingual support to cater to an international audience.
+> `morph` interface must include multilingual support to cater to an international audience.

 Rationale: Multilingual support enhances the application’s global accessibility and user engagement, ensuring that users can interact with the platform in their preferred language.